SuperKevinZhou/hpdg/README.md

 Welcome to hpdg (**H**igh-**P**erformance **D**ata **G**enerator)!

+**hpdg** is a high-performance data generator for competitive programming use, which put performance at the first place.
+As it is written in Rust, it should be faster than Luogu's CYaRon data generator.
+It will also make the program almost impossible to misuse different varibles for Rust's strong and safe typing system.

-This problem is currently under heavy development.
+This problem is currently under heavy development and isn't ready for production use.
 Any PR / Issue is welcome.

 This is a data generator for competitive programming (Olympaid in Informatics) problems.